Formalization of the generalized Pareto principle and structural typicality of the 20/80-rule: Common generalized principles and social discussion

 where $\Phi(x) = \frac{1}{2}\qty(1 + \erf\qty(x/\sqrt{2}))$.
 Inverting this relation, we find

 We again consider usual dataset sizes to be in the range $N \in [10^2, 10^5]$ and find

-Hence, for any dataset with a number of data points in the common range following a truncated normal, the generalized principles fall approximately between $p \in [0.20, 0.29]$.
-We should therefore expect generalized Pareto principles close to the original 0.2/0.8-principle to be common in settings where the dataset is well approximated by a truncated normal.
+Hence, for any dataset with a number of data points in the common range following a truncated normal, the generalized principles can be expected to fall approximately between $p \in [0.20, 0.29]$, again with sample variance kept in mind.
+We could therefore expect generalized Pareto principles close to the original 0.2/0.8-principle to be common also in settings where the dataset is well approximated by a truncated normal.

 Together with the exponential case, this helps to explain why empirical Pareto-like statements often cluster around values similar to 0.2/0.8, even though the exact canonical ratio has no mathematically special status.